Kiki Wolfkill

 Kiki Wolfkill (born July 7, 1969) is an American video game developer.
 Wolfkill grew up in Pennsylvania and studied journalism and art at the University of Washington, road racing competitively on the side.
 At Microsoft, she transitioned from developing multimedia for Microsoft Encarta to working on art for Microsoft's video games, including the racing series Midtown Madness and Project Gotham Racing.

 Joining Microsoft subsidiary 343 Industries in 2008, Wolfkill served as executive producer on Halo 4.
 Wolfkill oversaw the Halo franchise transmedia at 343 Industries until 2023, when she became head of intellectual property expansion and entertainment at Microsoft.
+Wolfkill left Microsoft after 28 years in 2026.

 Early life

 Kiki Wolfkill was born on July 7, 1969 in Seattle, Washington.
 She moved at a young age to New Hope, Pennsylvania, where she grew up on a farm.
 Wolfkill's parents were competitive racers, and she was around cars and motorsports from an early age.
 She learned to drive at 13, and her father taught her and her brother how to race by taking them to a track on weekends.
 Wolfkill recalled her parents giving them a great amount of latitude to be creative growing up, and that they were raised without regards to traditional gender roles.

 While Wolfkill played video games growing up, she did not believe it was a viable career choice.
 Wolfkill was inspired by her father's career in journalism and her mother's Chinese heritage to study Chinese history at Cornell University.
 After spending time in Seattle before the start of term, however, Wolfkill decided to move to the West Coast.
 There, she attended the University of Washington, getting degrees in Chinese history and broadcast journalism, with a minor in art.
 She intended to make documentary films.

 During college, Wolfkill started racing.
 In 1993 she placed second in Sports Car Club of America (SCCA) Club Racing.
 The following year, she won the SCCA Northwest Region ITS Championship.
 Starting in 1996, she participated in road racing competitions in the SCCA and Porsche Club Racing circles.
 Wolfkill also taught racing while pursuing her studies.